evgenyneu/moa/README.md

 1. Add `import moa` to your source code if you used Carthage or CocoaPods setup methods.

 1. Set `moa.url` property of `UIImageView` to start asynchronous image download.
-The image will be automatically displayed in the image view after download is complete.
+The image will be automatically displayed when download is finished.

 ```Swift
 imageView.moa.url = "http://site.com/image.jpg"